svalencia014/adventofcode/2023/day1/readme.md

 I ended up not being able to solve the problem with my own code.
 I used code from [devtails](https://devtails.xyz/adam/2023-advent-of-code-day-one) to solve the problem.
 I will spend time re-writing my code when I am caught up.

 ## Part 1
+- Part one was easy, only took about an hour and a half to implement.

 ---
 ## Part 2